operator-framework/operator-registry/alpha/template/semver/README.md

 the command will hang indefinitely.
 Either a file argument or file information passed in on standard input is required by the command.

-With the template attribute `GenerateMajorChannels: true` resulting major channels from the command are (skipping the rendered bundle image output):
+With the template attribute `GenerateMajorChannels: true` resulting major channels from the command are (filtering out `olm.bundle` content):
 ```yaml
 ---
 defaultChannel: stable-v1